Hero background

 Some swelling, bruising, or mild discomfort is normal for the first few days.

-Temporary teeth or overdentures fitted on the same day may feel slightly tight initially, but this is normal and will settle as you heal.
+Temporary teeth fitted on the same day may feel slightly tight initially, but this is normal and will settle as you heal.

 Your gums and jaw may feel sore, especially in areas where implants were placed.